Saasufy/saasufy-components/README.md

 **Attributes**

 - `collection-type` (required): Specifies the type of collection to display.
 This should match a `Model` available in your Saasufy service.
 - `collection-fields` (required): A comma-separated list of fields from the `Model` that you want to display or use.
 This lets you pick specific pieces of data from your collection to work with.
+Note that updates made to these fields can cause the `collection-viewer` to re-render itself so you should consider whether or not a field needs to be specified at this level in the component hierarchy or should be delegated to a child component (otherwise it could cause nested `model-input` components to lose focus).
 - `collection-view` (required): Determines the view of the collection.
 This should match one of the `Views` defined in your Saasufy service under that specific `Model`.
 - `collection-view-params` (required): Parameters for the view, specified as comma-separated key-value pairs (e.g., key1=value1,key2=value2).
 These parameters can customize the behavior of the collection view.
 The keys must match `paramFields` specified in your Saasufy service under the relevant `View`.
 - `collection-page-size`: Sets how many items from the collection are displayed at once.
 This is useful for pagination, allowing users to navigate through large sets of data in chunks.